RiceComp427-Spring2019/comp427-hw1-paranoia-whyymlm/README.md

 ## Problem 3
 - Scenario: As a graduate student, the common scenarios are that I study at the library until very late in the night.
 How do I go back     to my apartment safely?
 - Assumptions:
   There could be bad people who try to steal or rob me of my properties.
 These criminals can happen on the way between the library and     the metro sation.
 They can happen in the metro or on the way between the metro station to my apartment.
+I have to find a good way to     go back home and aviod all kinds of criminals.
 - Assets:
   1. My laptop, which I will always carry with me.
 It contains all my homework and projects.
   2. My mobile phone, it contains important private information, for example, pictures, bank account, social media, etc.